gongchat/gong/README.md

 1. Run `npm run build`
 2. Run `npm run dist`
-   1. If you get a `Error: Chunk.entrypoints: Use Chunks.addGroup instead` you may have to run `npm install -G extract-text-webpack-plugin@next`.
+   1. If you get a `Error: Chunk.entrypoints: Use Chunks.addGroup instead` you may have to run `npm install -D extract-text-webpack-plugin@next`.
 See this github [issue](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/701#issuecomment-398103246) for more info.
    2. If you get a `...\app.asar: The process cannot access the file because it is being used by another process.` Close any IDEs that have this project open and run the command from terminal.
 See this github [issue](https://github.com/electron-userland/electron-builder/issues/3666) for more info.